What is Quarterly Questions?

 Will the pilot, if successful, replace the current DOCK Examination?

-Yes.
-Data from the 2017 pilot will be used to make decisions about the future of the pilot and the current DOCK Examination.
+Eventually, yes.
+Data from the 2017 pilot will be used to make decisions about the future of Quarterly Questions and the current DOCK Examination.

 Is there a subspecialty pilot?